Level 42 - The Early Years - The Jazz Funk or Brit Funk Years.

 The Dave Brown Radio show could be heard on Saturday evenings from 18:00 to 20:00 and was the best show to listen to if you were based in the county area of England called Suffolk.

-The Dave Brown Radio show that was presented played the latest soul, funk, jazz, Brit funk, and disco hits from that period of time (1979 to 1985)
+The Dave Brown Radio show that was presented played the latest soul, funk, jazz, Brit funk, and disco hits from that period (1979 to 1985)

 However, if you missed that show on the same day you were spoiled for choice as you could listen to the ROBBIE VINCENT SHOWthat played the latest soul, funk, Brit-funk, import Japanese Jazz, and Brazil Jazz Funk tunes as well.